 Here is an example recorded in a typical coffee shop with poor room acoustics:

-I am sure there are some architects that do soundproofing for home theater well.
+I am sure some architects do soundproofing for home theater well.
 However, I was called recently to assess a botched job.